Vet Answers: Why Is My Cat Peeing in the Sink? How to Stop It!

-Cats like larger litter boxes than most humans give them.(2) It’s possible your cat pees in the bathtub (or other bathroom vessel) because it’s larger and cleaner than their assigned litterbox!
+Cats like larger litter boxes than most humans give them.(2) It’s possible your cat pees in the bathtub (or other bathroom vessels) because it’s larger and cleaner than their assigned litterbox!

 Researchers found that cats with a history of peeing or pooping outside a litterbox don’t scratch as long as cats who always use a litterbox.(4) A possible explanation for this finding is that cats don’t scratch in the litterbox because it’s uncomfortable for whatever reason.
 And because it’s uncomfortable, they find other places to pee and poop.

 6 Things Cats Hate About Litterboxes